Have you seen how much oval diamonds have boomed over the past few months on social media?

 Designers seem to have been working in overdrive to create stunning and interesting engagement rings built around oval shaped centre stones.
 And they’ve done a great job.

 It’s awesome to see the flood of fresh and new ideas.
 For a change there’s not a lot of copy and paste flying around on the internet.

 Ovals are a fantastic shape choice for your engagement ring’s centre stone, and I'll run you through all the reasons.

 In the next few minutes we'll touch on the following important facets;

-- How to get the most oval diamond for your money.
+- Diamond specifications; How to get the best oval diamond for your money.